 They say that imitation is the sincerest form of flattery.
 If that’s true, then the Recording Industry Association of America should be very flattered, as the Motion Picture Assocation is following suit (pun intended).
 And certainly this will make a criminal lawyer or two happy.
 Undaunted by a recent Federal appeals court ruling saying that […]

 Sanford Wallace, the original “Spam King” (sorry, Mr. Richter), is back in the news.
 Wallace is perhaps best known for the run-ins which he and his company, Cyberpromotions, had with AOL and Compuserve back in the 1990s.
-At that time both companies sued Wallace for spamming them, and AOL’s victory on appeal set some […]
+At that time both companies sued Wallace for spamming them, and AOL’s victory on appeal set some of […]

 Aunty has heard from a little birdie that the lawsuit filed by Spam King Scott Richter against anti-spam outfit SpamCop has been settled.
 As Aunty's gentle readers may know, Richter's request for an injunction was denied back in June, with the Court ruling that SpamCop was protected under the Communications Decency Act.
 Here are links […]

 As stupid ideas go, this one is a doozy: people have long said that one of the downsides of a Do Not Email Registry is that it would be such an attractive target for spammers.
 Well how about this one: the states of Michigan and Utah just enacted law to create a “children’s protection registry”. […]

 In an exclusive story, Aunty has learned that the New York State Attorney General has reached a settlement with Spam King Scott Richter.
 Under the terms of the settlement Richter must pay $40,000 in damages, as well as $10,000 in investigative fees.
 In addition, all of Richter’s email must comply with the Federal CAN-SPAM law; […]